jrootham/argument-spec/README.md

 []|any Array
 [spec]|Array all of whose elements match spec
-[spec1, spec2, ...]|Exact match for the array argument {}|Empty Object
+[spec1, spec2, ...]|Exact match for the array argument function(a1,a2, ...)|Argument is function with matching number of arguments {}|Empty Object
 {key1:spec, key2:spec2,...}| Object containing exactly key1, key2,... where each property matches the corresponding spec.
 Keys are included in the name part of any error message. argumentSpec.Base->{validate:function, spec:{key1:spec, key2:spec2,...}}| A function that validates an argument using a spec object (see below).